 Our member helplines have specially trained staff to help answer questions about chronic diseases, vaccination and COVID-19.

-ACDPA supports the recommendations to reform the Primary Care System, with a focus on integrated care, equity of access, prevention, and creating better outcomes and care experiences for all.
+ACDPA supports the recommendations to reform the Primary Care System, with a focus on reorienting the system towards prevention and supporting people to manage risk.
+See our response here.

 Updating the absolute CVD risk guideline and algorithm

 The 2012 guidelines for the management of absolute cardiovascular disease (CVD) risk are being updated by ACDPA, with Heart Foundation leading the project.